faustM/Portfolio/README.md

 # Portfolio

->The project is to built our portfolio because each Web Designer must have his portfolio.To describe what he did as project and who to contact him.
+>The project is to deploy my portfolio
+Web Designer must have his portfolio.To describe what he did as project and who to contact him.